AbhiLegend/flask2fastapi/README.md

 uvicorn main4:app --reload

 ```
+When we run it in cmd prompt in windows we get the following result in browser after going to localhost:8000/<apiendpoint> <br />

 ## 6.Solution: API Configuration <br />
 The solution is there in the user subfolder <br />